puppetlabs/puppet-specifications/language/catalog_expressions.md

        ;

      LiteralDefault: 'default' ;

-* See **(PUP-989)** regarding HostMatch syntax - this is still open (the 3x implementation and 3x documentation is not in sync; the docs state that only quoted string, literal default or regular expression is accepted, whereas the implementation also allows NAME which in 3x includes '.'
+* Use of `inherits` raises an error as node-inheritance is discontinued.
+  * An implementation may treat this as a syntax error, or parse and validate it as an error
-* The HostMatch consisting of a sequence of period separated simple names
+* The `HostMatch` consisting of a sequence of period separated `NAME` or `NUMBER` lexical tokens
+* Note that `WHITESPACE` between period separated `NAME`/`NUMBER` tokens is not included in the result.
-* All host matches (except regular expression and literal default) must consist of a sequence of characters `a-z A-Z 0-9 _ - .`
+* All host matches (except regular expression and literal `default`) must result in a string that consist of a sequence of characters `a-z A-Z 0-9 _ - .`.
+An error is raised if the resulting host match string does not comply with this rule.
-* The combination of regular expression host match, and inherits is undefined
-* Inheriting from a NodeDefinition with multiple host matches is possible by referencing one of its host matches in an inherits clause in another node.
-* Circular inheritance is not allowed
-* The ambiguity of having multiple host matches that match a particular compilation request is resolved by selection of the first NodeDefinition with a matching HostMatch.
-  * The order of the search is TO BE INVESTIGATED AND DEFINED
 * node definitions may not be made in a module

 <table><tr><th>Note</th></tr>
 <tr><td>
-  The 4x implementation uses the 3x logic to evaluate NodeDefinitions, the only difference is the parsing of HostMatch - 3x allowed QualifiedName to contain '.', but these are not allowed elsewhere in the language.
+  The 4x implementation uses the 3x logic to evaluate NodeDefinitions, the above defined rules are enforced by the grammar / validation.
-</td></tr>
-<tr><td>
-  <i>Deprecation of Node inheritance?</i>
 </td></tr>
 </table>